Earlier today I received an email from a reader mentioning an article I wrote for Cyberpump back in 1998 called “Less is More”. He wrote,

 How often should one exercise?
 Only as frequently as allows the body adequate time to fully recover and produce the desired adaptations between consecutive workouts.
 How frequently is this?
 It varies from person to person, and within a particular person it will vary depending on a wide variety of factors.
 If a person is training intensely, but not making significant progress in their training on a workout to workout basis, it is usually because they are not allowing their body adequate time between workouts to produce the improvements stimulated during the workout.

-The amount of time required for the body to fully recover from and produce the maximal amount of adaptation stimulated by proper exercise is probably far more than most people suspect.
-In some people, as much as two weeks of rest between workouts may be necessary for the body to complete this process.
+The amount of time required for the body to fully recover from and produce the maximal amount of adaptation stimulated by proper exercise is more than most people suspect.
+In some people, as much as a week or more of rest between workouts may be necessary for the body to complete this process.
 However, many people are hesitant to reduce their training frequency because they believe that if they wait too long between workouts, they may lose muscle tissue.
 This is highly unlikely.
 Why would the body go through the tremendous expense of producing such a metabolically active tissue such as muscle, only to allow it to atrophy after a couple of days?
 Answer: it wouldn’t.
 Unless you’re exposing your body to some other stress which would cause a loss of muscle tissue, it would take weeks before decompensation would occur after training ceased.

 If in doubt of the amount of time your body requires to completely recover and adapt between workouts, it is better to allow for more time than to train too soon and interrupt the recovery process, preventing the body from producing the fullest possible response.
 You are not going to lose any muscle by taking an extra couple of days off between workouts, and may even gain more.
 If you train too frequently, you will constantly interrupt the recovery process and prevent the production of the improvements stimulated by the workout.
 Don’t underestimate the importance of allowing adequate time for recovery.

-An illuminating analogy is the process of stimulating the formation of a callous.
+A helpful analogy is the process of stimulating the formation of a callous.
 A major function of your skin is to protect your body’s internal environment from harmful factors in the external environment.
 Your body will respond to any stresses upon the skins ability to perform this function, such as producing a thickness in the skin, a callous, in areas which are exposed to frequent abrasion or friction, if an adequate stimulus exists, and the body is allowed adequate time for recovery and response.

 Suppose we desire to produce a callous on the skin of the back of your hand.
 No amount of light stroking with a feather is going to produce any significant amount of friction or abrasion, hardly enough to warrant an increase in the thickness of the skin in that area.
 However, if we use a more abrasive object, such as a metal file, very little hard rubbing is required to cause a significant amount of abrasion.
 Realize that the act of rubbing the skin with the file does not directly produce any thickness in the skin, it merely stimulates the body to do so.
 Any amount of filing past the minimal amount necessary to significantly abrade the skin will significantly damage it, and if done long enough, it is possible to actually saw through the skin, tendons, muscle, and bones in your hand, and literally cut it in half.
 This is hardly necessary to stimulate the body to produce a callous though.
 Once the skin has been abraded, it must be left alone to respond to the stimulus.